r-crash-course/r-crash-course.github.io/README.md

 Software Carpentry course "R for Reproducible Science".

 To run:
 Install all packages required in lessons.
 Install ruby and gem, jekyll.
-Run `make serve`.
+Run `make site` to build and `make serve` to build and watch.

 Maintainers: